sentriz/xyz/about/index.md

 [cpssd](http://www.computing.dcu.ie/undergraduate/pssd/computational-problem-solving-software-development-cpssd) student from co. kildare, ireland

 # programming
-it's all on my [github](https://github.com/sentriz) - but i know python3, java, bash, and bit of web stuff
+it's all on my [github](https://github.com/sentriz) - but i know python3, java, bash, and bit of web
 stuff an email [down the chute](mailto:senan@senan.xyz) for a cv

 # music